rigaya/NVEnc/NVEncC_Options.en.md

   - Input is not seekable
   - Frame timestamps are unstable
   - No encoding is performed (-c raw)
-  - --seek option is enabled
-  - --seek-to option is enabled
   - --trim option is enabled
   - --timecode option is specified
   - --tcfile-in option is specified